 Where to Stay Near Bryce Canyon and Escalante

 Bryce Canyon has two campgrounds, North Campground and Sunset Campground, and one hotel, the Bryce Lodge.
-Both campgrounds are surrounded by stunning Ponderosa pines.
-The North Campground is open year-round while the Sunset Campground is open mid-April to mid-October.
+Both campgrounds are surrounded by stunning Ponderosa pines with nearby access to hiking trails.
+The North Campground is open year-round and is first-come, first-served, while the Sunset Campground is open mid-April to mid-October and takes reservations.
 More information about campsite and lodge prices can be found on the Bryce NPS website.